VadosikRRR/Modification_OfSolutionsToDetection/README.md

 ### On kaggle:

 Create or sing in an account on kaggle.
-Download "ModificationOfSolutionsToDetection.ipynb" from notebook folder in GitHub.
+Download `ModificationOfSolutionsToDetection.ipynb` from notebook folder in GitHub.
-Create new notebook and import "ModificationOfSolutionsToDetection.ipynb".
+Create new notebook and import `ModificationOfSolutionsToDetection.ipynb`.
 Add dataset "Animals Detection Images Dataset", URL = "https://www.kaggle.com/datasets/antoreepjana/animals-detection-images-dataset".
 Run the first cell (for kaggle).
 After run all after three.

 ### On google colab:

-#### Step 1: Download kaggle.json.

-Create or sign in an account on kaggle.
-Go to the "settings" section.
-Find "Api" and click "Create new token".

-#### Step 2: Notebook preparation.
+#### Step 1: Notebook preparation.

 Create or sing in account on google.
-Download "ModificationOfSolutionsToDetection.ipynb" from notebook folder in GitHub.
+Download `ModificationOfSolutionsToDetection.ipynb` from notebook folder in GitHub.
-Create new notebook and import "ModificationOfSolutionsToDetection.ipynb".
+Create new notebook and import `ModificationOfSolutionsToDetection.ipynb`.

-#### Step 3: Run notebook.
+#### Step 2: Run notebook.

 Run the second cell (for google colab).
 After run all after three.